-Here at PC Connection, we recently conducted a survey to gain deeper insight into the BYOD marketplace.
+Here at Connection, we recently conducted a survey to gain deeper insight into the BYOD marketplace.
 We surveyed 500 IT professionals at organizations of various sizes, and today I’d like to share some of our key findings.

 As with most BYOD research, we found security to be the top concern among organizations.